You are Not Starting Over

 Your schedule will look different.
 The structure stays the same: heaviest topics get the most days, math gets dedicated time if it was weak, and nothing that already passed gets a single minute of review.

-5 Strategic Shifts That Separate Passing Retakers from the 36%
+5 Strategic Shifts That Help Retakers Improve

 1. Your score report is a map, not a verdict